The Louvre Museum is a paradise for art lovers. It’s quite glamorous, surreal, and fabulously built.

 The theme is disturbing, as people are shown lost and in utter trauma because it looks like they can’t escape.

-Ships of Fools is one of the most-talked about Louvre works of art and was purchased twice by the museum itself.
+Ships of Fools is one of the most-talked-about Louvre paintings and was purchased twice by the museum itself.

 (Suggested: 12 Surrealist Paintings That Inspire The Artists Of The 21st Century!)